Advertisement

 Chew black peppercorns

-Black pepper contains a chemical known as caryophyllene—a common compound in many marijuana strains—which straddles the line between terpene and cannabinoid.
+Black pepper features a chemical known as caryophyllene—a common compound in many marijuana strains—which straddles the line between terpene and cannabinoid.
 It appears to be a CB2 agonist and may have anti-inflammatory or anti-anxiety properties.
 Caryophyllene might have a good deal in common with CBD, although further research is needed to cement that link.

 Eat a healthy snack